captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 I found your stash of pills.
 ---
-I had to do something.
+I didn't know what else to do.
 ---
 Dr. Hernandez suggested
 ---